middletemplelibrary/history-of-the-library/README.md

 <br /><br />
 Though much was destroyed, astonishingly, much also survived.
 Look closely at the photo showing the damage at the north side entrance of the Library and you can see the Robert Ashley portrait painted by Thomas Leigh in 1656 poking above the bookshelves on the right-hand-side.
 This portrait still hangs in the Library today.
 <br /><br />
-Read more about the Gothic library in the this post by Middle Temple Archive: [The Lost Middle Temple Library – Life and Death of a Victorian Edifice](https://www.middletemple.org.uk/september-2023-lost-middle-temple-library-%E2%80%93-life-and-death-victorian-edifice).
+Read more about the Gothic library in the this post by the Archive: [The Lost Middle Temple Library – Life and Death of a Victorian Edifice](https://www.middletemple.org.uk/september-2023-lost-middle-temple-library-%E2%80%93-life-and-death-victorian-edifice).

 <param ve-image
        label="Bomb damage to the old Library (looking north)"